OVagamundo/Flashcard-Heroes/Code/scripts_WindowManager.gd.md

 	return payload

 func _open_root_inspection_window(loc: LocationIdentifier, source_view: Control):
+	# If the inspection is requested from within an existing inspection window,
+	# treat it as a child inspection instead of starting a new chain.
 	var parent_window := _find_ancestor_inspection_window(source_view)
 	if parent_window != null:
 		var payload := _derive_window_payload(loc, source_view)